shahoob/Three.ObjectPerviewer/README.md

 To improve this project, Email me At shehabtweel@gmail.com to invite to this repo Then go to "improvements" branch > pull request "Help needed"

+EDIT: This project is fixed
+Thanks To Visual Studio Code Showing Problems, You dont have to fix the project.
+You can see the pull request anyway.
+Which is merged right now..

 Shehab Ali Tweel